Events and festivals to visit during your stay in Bali

 In addition to the incredible opportunities the festival provides its attendees, the UWRF has also created what is called the Emerging Writers Program.
 15 Indonesian novelists, poets and playwrights are selected, flown to Bali, and are then guided in a collaboration to launch the annual Anthology.
 Of these fifteen, one lucky writer is offered the chance to take part in Australia’s Rising Stars writer’s program in Melbourne.
 Every year, the winning writer’s work offers the world a glimpse into the culture and lives of some of Indonesia’s most remote and unknown villages that many Australians will never see first-hand.
 Not only is this a rich and rewarding experience but it is a step towards inclusive communication between the people of the world.

 May – Many locations around Bali.

 Wherever you’ve booked your Bali villa, you will be able to bear witness to the annual festival that marks the end of the harvest season.
 Dewi Sri, the Rice God, is honoured on this day with various traditional dishes prepared as offerings to show thanks for the abundance throughout the year.
 As rice is harvested all over the island, you need only to ask around with the locals where you’ve booked accommodation and they will tell you when and where to meet in order to partake in the festivities.
-At the end of the festivals many Balinese people join together in the village of Perancak to watch the Negara Bull competition in which the water buffaloes are adorned with lavish dress and put to race.
+At the end of the festivals, many Balinese people join together in the village of Perancak to watch the Negara Bull competition in which the water buffaloes are adorned with the lavish dress and put to race.

 When you are booking your Bali villa, be sure to check out the dates for the festivals listed above so you can make your trip that much richer and more vibrant.
-This island is full a cultural gatherings and celebrations so don’t hesitate to get amongst the action!
+This island is full of cultural gatherings and celebrations so don’t hesitate to get amongst the action!